Particle filter: Monte Carlo filter and bootstrap filter

 associated with N (or any other large number of samples) independent random samples $X^i_k(x_{k-1}), i=1,\cdots,N$with the conditional distribution of the random state $X_k$ given $X_{k-1}=x_{k-1}$.
 The consistency of the resulting particle filter of this approximation and other extensions are developed in.
 In the above display $\delta_a$ stands for the Dirac measure at a given state a.

 However, the transition prior probability distribution is often used as importance function, since it is easier to draw particles (or samples) and perform subsequent importance weight calculations:

 Sequential Importance Resampling (SIR) filters with transition prior probability distribution as importance function are commonly known as bootstrap filter and condensation algorithm.

-Resampling is used to avoid the problem of degeneracy of the algorithm, that is, avoiding the situation that all but one of the importance weights are close to zero.
+Resampling is used to avoid the problem of the degeneracy of the algorithm, that is, avoiding the situation that all but one of the importance weights are close to zero.
 The performance of the algorithm can be also affected by proper choice of resampling method.
 The stratified sampling proposed by Kitagawa (1993) is optimal in terms of variance.

 A single step of sequential importance resampling is as follows: